 This will spread the aggression, preventing one angelfish from being on the receiving end of all the violence.
 You don’t get quite as much fighting in large groups of angels, especially if they have a large tank.

-Being in shoals also lowers energy consumptions.
+Being in shoals also lowers energy consumption.
 When they swim next to each other, the angelfish enjoy the shared kinetic energy.
-I elaborated on this here, in an article where I also answered whether or not angelfish are capable of living alone.

 5. Prevent Territorial Behaviour